f-flores/dogs-app/README.md

 Some more styling work is done in `public/assets/css/style.css`.

+To run Version 3, the steps are similar to the prior versions.
+From the project root, `cd version03`.
+Then run `npm install`.
+Make sure you set your environment variables in the `.env` file.
+Lastly, run `node ./server.js`.

 * Wake up Dog and Sleepy Dog

 ![alt text](https://media.giphy.com/media/kxm4yslfqRQcsb36zC/giphy.gif "Wake up Dog and Sleepy Dog buttons")